Czupryna: The halfshaven head and other Slavs

 figures have short hair and halfshaven heads.
 There are also a metal fitting from the museum in Oldburg and a wooden statue from Wolin (10th century).
 Because of corrosion, it is difficult to say if the heads are shaven, but the hair is surely short.
 The clearest proof are the Sachsenspiegel illustrations - all Wends in the illustrations (in contrast with the long-haired Saxons) have a short haircut, shaved at ear-height.

-A halfshaven haircut, similar in appearance to a modern Mohican haircut, was also worn by the Cossacks of Ukraine from the 1500s until the 20th century.
-This was known as the Oseledets and was seen as the mark of identification as a true Cossack.